 The deadline for applying for the award has passed.
 We received a total of seven applications.
 The winners were announced during the conference.

 Best poster awards

 A jury consisting of Erik Quaeghebeur, Teddy Seidenfeld and a young student (to be announced latter) will make a selection of best poster presentations, taking into account both quality of design and quality of the explanations, as well as the votes of the participants.
 The award was open to everyone that presents a poster.
 This also includes paper authors, provided of course that they bring a poster to the discussion session, rather than some other visual aid.
-The winners will receive a certificate and a book related to imprecise probabilities, generously offered by Wiley.
+The winners will receive a certificate and a book related to imprecise probabilities, generously offered by Wiley and Springer.

 - Enrique Miranda, Ignacio Montes & Sébastien Destercke, for the poster of their paper “A Unifying Frame for Neighbourhood and Distortion Models” (awarded by the jury & participants);

 - Paul Fink, for the poster of his paper “SIPTA-Community Based on Paper Contributions – Descriptive Statistics and Network Analysis” (awarded by the participants);

 - Arthur Van Camp & Teddy Seidenfeld, for their poster “Exposing Some Points of Interest about Non-Exposed Points of Desirability” (awarded by the participants);